OhioBob/Grannus-Expansion-Pack/README.md

 * Upgraded to use shader introduced in KSP v1.8.
 * New and improved terrain textures for all celestial bodies.
-* Optional mod to revert textures for older versions of KSP.

 ## Installation Instructions (with Stock, no GPP)